yashwanthrajadurai/19CS302_Module_3/Ex no_15.md

 ## Program:
 ```
 /*
-Program to convert a given decimal value to binary using function without arguments with return type.
+Program that reads a one-dimensional array of integers and replaces all even elements with 'E'.
 Developed by:
 RegisterNumber:
 */